 Tulum is newer then Coba and Chichen Itza, in terms of construction dates.
 These ruins were built after a prolonged drought of 10 years.
 It was one of the few enclosed cities that the Mayans built.
 With walls on three sides and the Caribbean Sea on the other, Tulum was built to be a fortress and also served as a religious and ceremonial center.

-The town of Tulum was a major trading port for connecting Yucatan and the Gulf of Mexico with the Mayan peoples of Honduras and modern day Central America.
+The town of Tulum was a major trading port for connecting Yucatan and the Gulf of Mexico with the Mayan peoples of Honduras and modern-day Central America.

 How to get to Tulum from Cancun and Playa del Carmen?

-- Getting to Tulum is very easy.
+Getting to Tulum is very easy.
 And you have tons of options to choose from – you can rent a car, use local buses or ADO (shared coach).
 Taxis will be expensive than ADO of course.
 And if you think you don’t need a car for the rest of your trip, then you can save the car rental fees and just opt for an ADO.

 - Tulum is about 1 hour from Playa del Carmen and about 2 hours from Cancun.

-Getting Ready for Tulum
+Getting Ready for Tulum Ruins – What to pack?

 - Don’t forget sunscreen and mosquito repellent.
 BUY sunscreen and mosquito repellent here

 - Wear comfortable shoes, lots of walking!
 BUY my favorite waterproof shoes

-Amenities on the Tulum Archaeological Site Quintana Roo (Zona Arqueológica de Tulum)
+Amenities at the Tulum Archaeological Site Quintana Roo (Zona Arqueológica de Tulum)

 - Parking here is a pain.
 It is not close to the archaeological site.
 You will either have to take a train (for 20 pesos) to get to the entrance. (taking a guided tour is what I would recommend, keep reading to learn more)

-- Washrooms located on site
+- Washrooms located on-site

 - Information Center

-- Entry fee to the site is $3.5 USD (or $72 pesos).
+- The entry fee to the site is $3.5 USD (or $72 pesos).

-- No entry fee on Sundays for visitors
+- No entry fee on Sundays for visitors (free entry)

-- They are open 08:00 am to 05:00 pm everyday.
+- They are open 08:00 am to 05:00 pm every day.

 - Other fees – For parking – $3.5 USD (or $72 pesos).